smhurf/lewagon_challenges/07-Best-Practices/03/02-Product-Categories/README.md

 In this section, we will use `wait_time` as a dependent variable and measure how each product category correlate with `review_score`, holding wait_time constant.

-- Create your target variable as the `average_review_score` and create a training set with the following variables:
+- Create your target variable and a training set with the following variables:

   - `product_categories` (encoded as dummy variables)
   - `wait_time` (centered to the mean)